Henry Wolfe: Acting career

 Wolfe has appeared in numerous films, including the 2006 film Lying and the 2011 film The Wait, both directed by M Blash.
 Wolfe had a small role in The Good Shepherd and appeared in a film titled Wolfe with an E, directed by David Louis Zuckerman.

 Personal life

 Wolfe has been married to Tamryn Storm Hawker since June 2019.
 They had their first child, a daughter, in July 2020.
 Their son was born in May 2022.

-Wolfe was arrested and charged with driving while intoxicated and failure to drive in established lane, after a traffic stop on Route 44 in Salisbury on August 22, 2008, at 1:07 a.m.